lukso-network/docs/docs/standards/getting-started/02-add-key-manager.md

 ## Setting up a Key Manager

-When you create a Universal Profile using the LSP Factory tools, a Key Manager is automatically deployed and ownership of your UP is automatically transfered to it.
+When you create a Universal Profile using [lsp-factory.js](./../../tools/lsp-factoryjs/introduction/getting-started.md), a Key Manager is automatically deployed and the ownership of your UP is automatically transferred to it.

-You can then easily get you KeyManager's address by querying the `owner()` of the UP, and create an instance of the KM from this address.
+You can then easily get your KeyManager's address by querying the `owner()` of the UP, and create an instance of the KM from this address.

 <Tabs>